 A new mother has told how she benefitted from having her baby delivered by a midwife she knew and trusted.

-Belinda Kaye was supported through her entire pregnancy, including when she gave birth at Royal Surrey County Hospital, by a small dedicated team of midwives.
+Belinda Kaye was supported through her entire pregnancy, including when she gave birth with us, by a small dedicated team of midwives.

 The Trust’s continuity of care approach sees the team by womens’ sides from their first antenatal appointments right through to reassuring home visits following their discharge from hospital.

 Belinda, who was supported throughout her pregnancy with Matilda, now three months and is also mum to Freddie, aged two years, said: “It made a huge difference seeing the same faces at each appointment and when I was giving birth.

 “They got to know me and my husband, Ian, and understand what had happened at my previous birth.

 “I had Freddie in London and I saw a different midwife at each appointment and after his birth had a few issues.

 “This time around I was definitely more relaxed because I knew my midwives and they knew me and what my character is like.

 “This approach was so much better – I felt looked after and cared for.”